Central Sustainability Alumni

 Meghan VanDamme

-Meghan graduated from Central Michigan University in Spring 2024, with a major in environmental engineering and a minor in leadership.
+Meghan graduated from Central Michigan University in spring 2024, with a major in environmental engineering and a minor in leadership.
 While attending CMU, Meghan was involved in the Leadership Institute and many student organizations across campus.
-She has worked on many projects with Central Sustainability, including expanding the composting program on campus, planning the campus race to zero waste, creating a sustainability map for campus, and conducting purchasing audits for the University.
-She is most proud of helping create a community on campus that is more knowledgable and caring of sustainability related issues.
-She plans to work as an Environmental Engineer, and continue shifting perspectives and educating others about sustainability.
+She has worked on many projects with Central Sustainability, including expanding the composting program on campus, planning the campus race to zero waste, creating a sustainability map for campus and conducting purchasing audits for the University.
+She is most proud of helping create a community on campus that is more knowledgeable and caring of sustainability related issues.
+She plans to work as an Environmental Engineer and continue shifting perspectives and educating others about sustainability.

 Claire DeBlanc

 Claire graduated with honors in Spring 2024 with majors in environmental studies and political science, and a minor in environmental science.
-She has been such a valuable member of our CS team, launching projects such as the reusable cup incentive program, expanding the campus composting systems, co-coordinating the 2024 Hackathon Reimagined to be sustainability-focused, and passing legislation to restrict the usage of single-use items at campus events, and helped with regular programming.
+She has been such a valuable member of our CS team, launching projects such as the reusable cup incentive program, expanding the campus composting systems, co-coordinating the 2024 Hackathon Reimagined to be sustainability-focused, passing legislation to restrict the usage of single-use items at campus events and helping with regular programming.

 Eric Urbaniak